gluster/nbd-runner/README.md

 		Delete the vhd file from your storage account container, RUNNER_HOST will be 'localhost' as default

-	azblk map <account.blob.core.windows.net/container/vhd> [nbd-device] [timeout TIME] [readonly] [host RUNNER_HOST] Map the vhd to the nbd device, as default the timeout 0, none readonly, RUNNER_HOST will be 'localhost' as default
+	azblk map <account.blob.core.windows.net/container/vhd> [nbd-device] [timeout TIME] [readonly] [host RUNNER_HOST] Map the vhd to the nbd device, as default the socket connection timeout is 30 seconds, none readonly, RUNNER_HOST will be 'localhost' as default

 	azblk unmap <nbd-device|<account.blob.core.windows.net/container/vhd> [host RUNNER_HOST]
 		Unmap the nbd device or account/container/vhd, RUNNER_HOST will be 'localhost' as default